nwms-tutoring/icmc-project/README.md

 Credits:

-/project/ was made by Miles Howard.
-/project_v2/ was made by Miles Howard.
+/project/, /project_v2/, /project_v3/ was made by Miles Howard.

-/python/ was made by April Xu.
+/python/, /python_v2/ was made by April Xu.